KovalskyF/KovalskyF.github.io/02-first-impressions/Index.md

 I am a UI designer and design student based in Prague, passionate about creating intuitive user experiences for people.
 My work ranges from Apps and augmented reality projects to educational apps, always with a focus on making technology feel accessible and enjoyable.
 I just finnished work on Prague Zoo app, that enhances the visitor experience.
 Currently, I am working on my undergraduate thesis focusing on creating an AR app.
 As I continue studying in graphic and media design, I am excited to explore new and meaningful ways to make everyday interactions more engaging.

+### Revised

+I’m a UI designer and graphic design student based in Prague, passionate about creating designs that feel just right.
+Over the years, I’ve worked on all kinds of projects—from crafting visual identities for brands and designing a board game to shaping the UI for the Prague Zoo app.
+I see my future in UI design, focusing mainly on apps, and I’m already working on exciting web and app projects.
+Right now, I’m also diving into my undergraduate thesis, where I’m creating an AR app, and working as a UI/UX designer at the Czech IT Academy.
+When I’m not designing, you’ll find me cooking (the best way to unwind!) or getting lost in games like Red Dead Redemption 2 to recharge.

 # Featured projects